Click Here for Updated Phone & Chat Hours in Ramadan

 Every child deserves the best start in life: a happy home, a safe place to play and access to quality education, medical care and nutrition.

 However, for the 1 in 5 children worldwide living in extreme poverty, many of these simple necessities and rights are out of reach.
 Instead, their life is incredibly challenging, with the risk of illiteracy, disease, child labour, lifelong poverty and even death.

-Living in refugee camps, traumatized by war or simply unable to go to school in their local community due to crippling poverty, these children lack the means to keep safe at home, access critical education and medical and/or psychosocial care.
+Living in refugee camps, traumatized by war or simply unable to go to school in their local community due to crippling poverty, these children and orphan kids lack the means to keep safe at home, access critical education and medical and/or psychosocial care.
 Their futures look unsafe, uncertain and bleak.

 “The Messenger of Allah (SAW) said: ‘I and the one who looks after an orphan will be like this in Paradise,’ showing his middle and index fingers and separating them.”
 (Bukhari)

-By donating, or sponsoring an orphan, you can help save and transform the lives of vulnerable children around the world.
+By donating, or sponsoring an orphan, you can help save an orphan and transform the lives of vulnerable children around the world.

 Find out more about some of the ways your donations can help save and transform the lives of orphans and children around the world.

 Through a one-to-one model of ongoing financial support, you can sponsor an orphan and care for their basic needs and wellbeing.
 Your monthly donation is life-saving, and helps to ensure that they have a safe home, food to eat, and access to health care and education.

 For orphans who require urgent medical care, your monthly donation can cover the cost of emergency care, travel to hospitals, prescriptions and medical equipment such as wheelchairs, hearing aids, and eyewear.
 These funds also help orphans affected by chronic and long-term illnesses such as asthma and diabetes.